writecrow/text_processing/README.md

 * Aextractzip2txt.py is a python script which takes a directory of zip files; assuming the name ends in 'zips' or zips/' and unzips the folder as well as converts all the docx files into txt files.
 It then put the new txt into a new directory with 'zips' stripped off the dir name.
 This script requires the dabfunctions.py script to run.

 * Fcheckdraftandfinal.py is a python script which checks filenames for draft and final in the name and then switches them.
-Draft to becomes the final, and final turns into a draft.
+Draft becomes the final, and final turns into a draft.
 This script requires the dabfunctions.py script to run.

+* dabfunctions.py is a helper script that contains many useful functions (some are commented out).
+Fcheckdraftandfinal.py and Aextractzip2txt.py both rely on this script.

 #### de-identification